Graph Pattern Mining and Learning through User-defined Relations (Extended Version): Preliminaries

 The first part of our problem is to compute the {\em class weight function}, $\alpha(\cdot)$, for the class of given subgraph $S$, iterating over all \CISes in $\sS^{(k)}$ as follow:

 where ${\bf 1}_{\{S'\mathrm{R}S\}} = 1$ iff subgraphs $S',S \in \sS^{(k)}$ have relationship R, otherwise ${\bf 1}_{\{S'\mathrm{R}S\}} = 0$.

 Finally, the last part of our problem is to compute the relevance score of a pattern $P$ in a graph $G$.
-This is given by the {\em pattern statistic function}, $F$, which is formuled as:
+This is given by the {\em pattern statistic function}, $F$, which is given by:

 where $\rho(S)$ is a function that gives the pattern of subgraph $S$, $C_{\mathrm{R}, S}$ is the set of subgraphs related to $S$ or, formally, $C_{\mathrm{R},S} = \{ S' \in \sS^{(k)} | 1_{\{S'\mathrm{R}S\}} = 1\}$ and $\lambda$ is the normalization factor equal to $\sum_{{S \in \sS^{(k)}}}\frac{\alpha(\mathrm{R},S)}{|C_{\mathrm{R},S}|}$.
-Trivially, if $g(S)=\frac{1}{C_{\mathrm{R},S}}$ $F$ returns the proportion of classes that a pattern $P$ has in $G$, while the standard motifs counting problem arises for $g(\cdot)=1$ and $1_{\{S'\mathrm{R}S\}}=1$ iff $S' = S$.
+Trivially, if $g(S)=\frac{1}{|C_{\mathrm{R},S}|}$ $F$ returns the proportion of classes that a pattern $P$ has in $G$, while the standard motifs counting problem arises for $g(\cdot)=1$ and $1_{\{S'\mathrm{R}S\}}=1$ iff $S' = S$.

-Note that, computing both $\alpha$ and $F$ are computationally costly since they require a sum over all \CISes in $\sS^{(k)}$.
+Note that, computing both $\alpha$ and $F$ are computationally expensive since they require a sum over all \CISes in $\sS^{(k)}$.
 Our framework overcomes this issue by estimating $\alpha$ and $F$ through MCMC sampling (as shown in Section \ref{sec:frame}).

 \eat{ \begin{definition} [Isomorphism or Attributed-Isomorphism] Two (sub)graphs $S$ and $H$ are attributed-isomorphic (or just isomorphic) iff there is a bijective function $\pi$ from $V(S)$ to $V(H)$ such that there is an edge $(v_i,v_j) \in E(S)$ iff $(\pi(v_i),\pi(v_j)) \in E(H)$ and the node labels match: $\forall v \in V(H)$, $\Phi(v,S) = \Phi(\pi(v),H)$. \end{definition} Henceforth, we use the terms {\em isomorphic} and {\em attributed-isomorphic} interchangeably. \begin{definition}[Pattern] We define a pattern (or canonical representation) of a subgraph $S$, $\rho(S)$, as the minimum DFS-code~\cite{gspan} of said graph.
 If two subgraphs $S_i$ and $S_j$ are isomorphic, then $\rho(S_i) = \rho(S_j)$. \end{definition} }